fkid009/stockcast-mlops/README.md

 ## Models & Strategy

-- Daily training with fixed hyperparameters (Ridge or XGBoost)
+- Daily training with Ridge and XGBoost models.
-- Performance drop detection → GridSearch tuning
+- The model with the lower RMSE is selected as the best model.
-- MLflow experiment logging
+- MLflow is used for experiment logging.
-- DVC tracks all dataset/model versions
+- Weekly hyperparameter tuning is performed to improve model performance.

 ---